pyccel/pyccel/joss-paper/paper.md

 The latter case follows from the fact that the code is human-readable.
 This means that Pyccel can also be used to simplify the process of going from a prototype (which is often written in inefficient languages which are quick to write) to production code (written in a low-level language).
 To this end, Pyccel is designed to allow the use of low-level legacy codes and some Python scientific libraries such as numpy, scipy, etc.

-C code generation is currently being added to Pyccel.
-This will allow us to more easily support GPU tools such as CUDA, and OpenACC.
-The C printer is not yet as mature as the Fortran printer.
-As such, the generated C code is usually a little slower and is still missing some of the library functions that are already available in Fortran.

 # Acknowledgments